spacetelescope/webbpsf/docsource/intro.rst

 Quick Start
 ------------
 First, download and install the software (as described in the next page of this document).
-Then just
+Then just start python and

 >>> import webbpsf
 >>> webbpsf.gui()